✔ No account fees or minimums ✔ Up to 3.80% APY

 • High-interest checking.
 This kind of account, also known as high-yield checking, blends saving and checking together by providing higher interest rates while allowing you to write checks and use your debit card.

 While this account attempts to provide the best of both worlds, you’ll likely receive a lower interest rate than a savings account.
-You also might have to fulfill strict requirements (such as a monthly high account balance or transaction count).
+You also might have to fulfill strict requirements (such as a monthly high account balance or transaction count), though some banks, especially online banks, may offer them without fees or balance requirements.

 • Student checking.
 High school and college students can access banking through these accounts.
 Student checking accounts typically provide leniency for overdrafts and promotional rewards for new customers.
 However, your account will change to a standard checking account when you lose student status, meaning you may lose the advantages of a student account.